hoppet-code/hoppet/README.md

 with a set of piecewise polynomial basis functions, and Runge-Kutta techniques are used for the evolution in Q.

-Unpolarised evolution is provided in the MSbar scheme to NNLO in the coupling, including heavy-quark thresholds, and polarised evolution to NLO.
+Unpolarised evolution is provided in the MSbar scheme to N3LO in the coupling, including heavy-quark thresholds, and polarised evolution to NLO.
 The code is structured so as to provide simple access to the objects representing splitting function and PDFs, making it possible